AcademySoftwareFoundation/tac/tools/collaboration.md

 ## Calendar

 Each hosted project and working group has a Public Calendar that can be directly pointed to or embedded in an existing web page.
 Instructions for getting the link for the hosted project or working group Public Calendar can be found [here][access to public calendar link instructions].
+Note that the LF Staff sets up a subdomain forward if the project has a primary domain setup using the format `https://calendar.DOMAINNAME`.

 All public meetings for hosted projects and working groups are posted on the [Community Calendar].

 Meetings that an individual is directly invited to can be found in the 'Meetings' section of that individual's LFX Individual Dashboard; instructions can be found [here][individual dashboard meetings instructions]